How do I find out how many CE hours I have?

 Q. How do I obtain my GRI designation?

-A. Courses to obtain your GRI designation are offered annually by the Illinois Association of REALTORS®.
+A. Courses to obtain your GRI designation are offered annually by Illinois REALTORS®.
 Some local associations offer Course I through Home Study and many office training programs qualify as equivalent credit for Course I. For additional information, contact 800/252-2910.
 Download the Illinois REALTOR® Designation Guide (pdf)

 Q. Where can I get information on how to earn other designations?